Please note: I may earn commissions from qualifying purchases if you shop through links on this page. More info.

 As I mentioned earlier, a good cleaning and tidying up can do wonders for your home.
 It also works on your walkway, too.
 Keeping the lawn tidy, edging the walkway and pressure washing the path will instantly give it a lift.

 Beyond simple cleaning, make sure that your walkway is safe and that there’s no loose or broken pieces.
 Does your walkway safely and predictably handle changes in grade and slopes?
 If you need to hire someone to help you with this, do it.

 When shopping for brick and stone, there are so many options it can be overwhelming.
 It’s easy to fall into the trap of choosing way too many different materials.
 But, simple is better.
 While a trained designer can combine different types of materials in a way that will work, it’s not an easy thing for a homeowner to do.
 So, keep it simple and only choose one or two materials to use throughout all of your hardscape areas.

 The walkway from the curb to your front door doesn’t always have to be a direct shot.
-Once someone steps onto your property, how can you create an experience for them?
+For great curb appeal, ask yourself this question: Once someone steps onto my property, how can I create an experience for them?

 Adding curves, changes in direction or even small changes in level (one step up or down) can turn your walkway from a utilitarian path into a journey.
 Any time you block views or make people change directions, they will walk slower and be more observant of the landscape around them.

 Creating landings or little garden rooms along the way is also fun.
 Add larger landing areas where a path changes directions or where it insects with another path.
 If the landing isn’t large enough for a full-on garden room, consider adding a narrow bench or even a sculpture or fountain as a focal point.